jakow/Poland2.0/README.md

-# Poland 2.0 v2
+# Poland 2.0 v3

-The redesign of the backend and the frontend happens on this branch.
+The re-design of the re-design of the backend and the frontend.